Introduction to Just-in-Time Access with SSH and Database Credentials

 Summary

-This article introduces the concept of Just-in-Time (JIT) access, a security practice that grants users temporary, real-time access to resources only when needed.
-It highlights the benefits of JIT access in minimizing damage from compromised accounts and improving operational efficiency by limiting the duration of SSH and database credential access.
+This article introduces the concept of Just-in-Time (JIT) Access, a security practice that grants users access to resources only when and for how long it is needed.
+It explains how JIT access, by limiting the time attackers have to exploit compromised accounts, enhances security and operational efficiency, particularly for SSH and database credentials.

 IFF Assessment